Åbo Bloodbath: Trial and executions

-In addition to Johan Fleming and Olof Klasson, the following persons were executed: the nobles Sten Fincke of Peipot, Hartvig Henriksson of Wuoltis, Krister Mattsson Björnram, Mikael Påvelsson Munck of Nuhiala and Nils Ivarsson; furthermore the knektehöfvitsmannen Sigfrid Sigfridsson, Jakob Möl, Hans Jänis, Eskil Jakobsson, Herman Hansson and others.
-Some people, like one of the Fleming's military unit's lieutenant Hans Osara from Hämeenkyrö, been executed year or two after the Åbo Blootbath.
+In addition to Fleming and Klasson, the following persons were executed: the nobles Sten Fincke of Peipot, Hartvig Henriksson of Wuoltis, Krister Mattsson Björnram, Mikael Påvelsson Munck of Nuhiala and Nils Ivarsson; furthermore the knektehöfvitsmannen Sigfrid Sigfridsson, Jakob Möl, Hans Jänis, Eskil Jakobsson, Herman Hansson and others.
+Some people, like one of the Fleming's military unit's, Lieutenant Hans Osara, from Hämeenkyrö, were executed a year or two after the Åbo Blootbath.

-Arvid Stålarm and Axel Kurck, who had likewise received death sentences, were instead carried to Linköping only to be tried again in what led to the Linköping bloodbath, where they were again condemned to death but reprieved.
+Stålarm and Kurck, who had likewise received death sentences, were instead carried to Linköping only to be tried again in what led to the Linköping Bloodbath, where they were again condemned to death but reprieved.

 In legend and fiction

-In 1862, Josef Julius Wecksell used the events in Åbo as a basis for his fictional play Daniel Hjort.
+In 1862, Josef Julius Wecksell used the events in Åbo as a basis for his fictitious play Daniel Hjort.
 Hjort, among the defendants of the castle and a close friend of Fleming, defects to Charles for ideological reasons, opens the gates and takes part in the bloodbath.
 Hjort is then killed by Fleming's son, Olof.
 The play is the only one ever written by Wecksell, whose writing career was put to an end by a mental disease when he was twenty-five years old.
-Nevertheless, according to Schoolfield, the play "has been called the best play to be written in the Swedish language before Strindberg's Master Olof" and "still has a place in the repertoire."
+Nevertheless, according to Schoolfield, "the play has been called the best play to be written in the Swedish language before Strindberg's Master Olof" and "still has a place in the repertoire".